Managing Hybrid Exchange Online Without Installing an Exchange Server

 In April 2022 Microsoft finally released the ability to manage Active Directory synced attributes (Hybrid Identity) to Azure Active Directory for Exchange without a full Exchange Server installation.

-You have instead an install of the Exchange Management Tools.
-You need to be Exchange Server 2019 CU12 to do this, and you either uninstall your existing Exchange Server (once you have met the prerequisites for all mailboxes in the cloud and PowerShell only administration) or you install the Exchange Management Tools into your Active Directory if you have not done this before (no existing Exchange Server organization deployed).
+Instead, you install the Exchange Management Tools (EMT).
+You need to install Exchange Server 2019 CU12 or later to do this, and you either uninstall your existing Exchange Server (once you have met the prerequisites for all mailboxes in the cloud and PowerShell only administration) or you install the Exchange Management Tools into your Active Directory if you have not done this before (no existing Exchange Server organization deployed).

 This blog covers the very simple steps needed to do this.
 It is based on a few items mentioned in Install the Exchange management tools where Microsoft document how to uninstall Exchange Server to get to this point.
 Here we will look at how to install Exchange Server and then configure it for management to get to this point.